 This tour has been designed to give you a full insight of Tibetan Culture and its amazing landscapes.
 The most incredible sights of Tibet are included in this well-organized program which allows you to immerge completely in the mystery of this Asian High Land.
 Winter Special Tour of Tibet makes it possible to explore the major landmarks in Lhasa and around even in winter time.
 You will witness the splendor of Samye Monastery, Namtso Lake and major cities of Tibet including Gyantse and Shigatse.

-You will be met at Gongkar Airport by your Tibetan guide.
-After immigration formalities take a 1.5-hour drive along 93 km road leading to Lhasa lying at an altitude of 3650 meters.
+You will be met at Gonggar Airport by your Tibetan guide.
+After immigration formalities, you will be driven to Lhasa (3650 meters).
+It takes around 1.5 hours to reach the old city.
 A 2-hour drive from Lhasa passing through barley and wheat fields brings you to the third largest city in Tibet, Tsedang.
 En route Tsedang you stop at Nyethang, a temple built in 10th century by Atisa, an Indian Buddhist.
-The temple contains interesting artifacts and hold significant importance in Tibetan Buddhism.
+The temple contains interesting artifacts and hold significant importance in Tibetan Buddhism..

 Today you will be taken for a sightseeing tour to Lhasa.
 On your awe-inspiring visit to Sera monastery, you are introduced to the important aspects of Buddhism.
 After lunch, you pay a visit to Norbulinka, the summer palace of the Dalai Lama.
 Jokhang temple provides yet another exciting and educative tour.
 Wandering around Barkhor market is another major highlight of the day. .